rummelsworth/vassal-module-kassala/rules.md

         #.
 In the lower right-hand corner of each piece is its *movement factor* or the number of *movement points* it has.
 Since, generally, it takes one movement point to go from one hex to an adjoining hex, the movement factor is also the basic number of hexes a unit may move in one game turn (every turn).
 Terrain effects, however, may affect a unit's move, reducing it below this maximum.
 This, too, is very important.
 In *Kassala*, the movement factor is 0 for cannon (which can't move), 2 for infantry, and 3 for cavalry units.

     #.
 A die is required to play *Kassala* and must, therefore, be bought or borrowed from another game.
-Note that the die is used for the resolution of combat only and has no connection whasoever with the movement of units.
+Note that the die is used for the resolution of combat only and has no connection whatsoever with the movement of units.

     #.
 The *Combat Results Table* (Fig. 4--17) is used to resolve combat whenever opposing units are next to each other.